 3 garlic cloves, minced

-2 tablespoons chopped fresh dill or other fresh herb
+2 tablespoons chopped fresh dill or other fresh herbs

 1/2 teaspoon kosher salt